 Boating is a big part of life here and indeed the shores of the Halifax River are punctuated with many yacht clubs and marinas.
 Halifax Harbor Marina, located in the heart of Daytona Beach, is one such place.
 Considered one of the finest marinas in America, you can dock your boat here for a short or long stay.
 Just a quick ride to the open ocean, you can bet they offer lots of amenities.
-Even if you don’t pull up to–or visit–this marina, be sure to take in adjacent Halifax Harbor Park and the riverfront.
-The Daytona Halifax Chamber is also nearby, so stop in there to find out more about all that the area has to offer.

 Rent a kayak or a canoe at Daytona Beach Kayaking down by Spruce Creek.
 There are many nice spots where you can paddle, including Blue Springs State Park or Central Park.
 You can also take a tour with A Day Away Kayak Tours.
 Know that the Halifax River and its tributaries serve as a lush habitat for much wildlife.
 Waterfowl thrive in abundance in these marshy waters as do manatees.
 (Much of the river and its tributaries, in fact, are designated as a Manatee Sanctuary.)
 Rose Bay Water Sports, located at Hidden Treasure Tiki Bar & Grill, can also hook you up with a kayak, SUP, paddle boat and other boat-y boat fun.
 Best to save the cocktails for afterward though and be sure to hydrate lots out under the hot Florida sun.